Skip to Content

 Flow

-The cookie is project-scoped: a visitor who consented on one Knoku project will see consent again on a different project hosted on the same site.
+Consent is scoped by Knoku project.
+A visitor who accepts on one project will still see consent on another project hosted on the same site.

-When consent is required, Knoku.ask(question) opens the panel on the consent screen first.
-The question is held and submitted automatically when the user accepts.
-Reject discards the question.
+When consent is required, Knoku.ask(question) opens the widget on the consent screen first.
+The question is held and submitted after the visitor accepts.

 document.getElementById('pricing-question').addEventListener('click', () => { window.Knoku?.ask('How does pricing work?') })